 Only a small proportion of the world is being processed and an even smaller part is consciously perceived.
 We are systems of order, incorporating our environment and establishing coherent structures of meaning.
-Operations of operations result in more or less stable intrinsic values giving us the impression of a continuous reality.
+Operations of operations result in the impression of a continuous reality.

-We are rather navigating through the inside than the outside.
+We are navigating through the mind.
 The self is barely seperate from the world.

 Prisoners of drops of water, we are but everlasting animals.